 After cutting the peppermint, I took a sharp pair of scissors and cut off the leaves taking off as much of the stem as possible.
 And… as I wanted to try an experiment, I left some on the stems as well.

 The spearmint I left on the stems as the leaves are a lot smaller than the peppermint.
 But in both cases, I trimmed them in the garden.
 Taking off all the discoloured leaves and anything that looked a little iffy and ended up with a clean product that was ready to dry.

-At this stage a lot of people with wash it and dry it in their salad spinner, but I didn’t bother with this step.
+At this stage, a lot of people wash it and dry it in their salad spinner, but I didn’t bother with this step.
 Both plants were clean and didn’t have any visible bugs on them, so I went ahead and started to process them.